To begin with, read about passport identification forms.

 - School ID

-If you are doing a name change, it is required that you submit your original marriage license, divorce decree, or name change decree.
+If you need to process a name change, you must submit your original marriage license, divorce decree, or name change decree.

-An identifying witness is a person who can swear to your identity.
-The identifying witness must:
+Otherwise, an identifying witness is a person who can swear to your identity.
+However, he or she must:

-NOTE: Form DS-71 is only available at your local Acceptance Facility or a Passport Agency.
+Lastly, your witness must complete Form DS-71: Affidavit of Identifying Witness in the presence of a Passport Agent.
+Notably, Form DS-71 is only available at your local Passport Acceptance Agency or a Regional Passport Agency.